kubernetes-sigs/cluster-api/docs/proposals/20220414-lifecycle-hooks.md

 retryAfterSeconds: 10
 ```

-For additional details, you can see the full schema in <button onclick="openSwaggerUI()">Swagger UI</button>.

 ####  BeforeWorkersUpgrade (new hook)

 This hook is called before a new version is propagated to workers.
 Runtime Extension implementers
 can use this hook to execute pre-upgrade add-on tasks and block upgrades of Workers.

 Note:
-- This hook will be called only if workers upgrade must be performed for an intermediate version of of a chained upgrade
+- This hook will be called only if workers upgrade must be performed for an intermediate version of a chained upgrade
   or when upgrading to the target `spec.topology.version`.

 ##### Example Request: